google/bms-toolkit/README.md

     --instance-ip-addr 172.16.1.1
     ```

-Full documentaiton is available in the [user guide](/docs/user-guide)
+Full documentation is available in the [user guide](/docs/user-guide)

 ## Destructive cleanup